An edited excerpt from part two (the 1960s), with additional photographs.

-On a Tuesday early in September 1960 I left behind the long socks and long shorts of my childhood, and donned a two-piece grey flannel suit.
+On a Tuesday early in September 1960 I left behind the long socks and long shorts I had worn at my prep school (see right), and donned a two-piece grey flannel suit.
 I had been given the option of grey herring-bone but I considered that would have been an adventure too far.

 As with the previous four years, I had a journey to make.
 This time, however, it was not the familiar Waterloo Station, with its electric trains snaking to and from the south western suburbs.
 It was Paddington, hissing with steam and stuffed with Victoriana.
 As my brother David and I dragged our overnight suitcases up the platform, shepherded gently by our mother, I recognised some of my companions.